 - Provide community service projects for people being released from jail

 Priory Spiritual Center

-The Priory Spiritual Center in Lacey has just announced their schedule of programs for December and January, including Advent Waiting, Mandala Exploration, and a Beginner’s Silent Retreat.
+The Priory Spiritual Center in Lacey has announced their schedule of programs for March, April, and May, including a Silence Prayer Retreat, Body-Praying with St. Benedict, SoulCollage®, an event focused on Christians and Muslims Understandings of Spiritual Practice, and more.
 The Priory offers retreats, spiritual direction, and workshops; fees are charged for their programs.